About Me

 I am a Psychotherapist in Private Practice in Laguna Niguel, California.
 I grew up on the East Coast and received a Bachelors Degree in Social Work from Fairleigh Dickinson University in Teaneck, New Jersey and a Masters Degree in Clinical Social Work at New York University where I graduated summa cum laude.

-Licensed for over 36 years, I have provided Psychotherapy for adults, couples and families.
+Licensed in the State of California since 1981, I have provided Psychotherapy for adults, couples and families.
 I am committed to help individuals confront obstacles in their lives and find effective solutions for personal and professional growth.
 Working with a broad spectrum of clients, my areas of expertise include depression and anxiety, stress management at home and work, relationship enhancement, eating disorders, alcohol and chemical dependency, divorce, separations, losses and crisis intervention.

 I have developed a specialty in the treatment of dysfunctional dynamics in family systems and also business leadership teams.
 Because of my specialty in assessment and treatment of individuals and families and the systems they live and work in, it has allowed me to intervene and break self-defeating patterns that interfere with people and teams reaching their goals.
 I have had extensive work with family businesses and the unique challenges that family dynamics play in business operations.